emehrawn/mehran.github.io/index.md

 ![Image](https://utopiaeducators.com/content/images/2020/05/fyodor-dostoyevsky-portrait1.jpg)
 ## Warmest of greetings...

 It gratifies me to welcome you.
-I write, archive untamed storm of ideas and tools of serviceableness here.
+I write, code and archive untamed storm of ideas and tools of serviceableness that this repository is intented to accommodate.
+Even though you don't have access to the private repository, I will share not all, but a decent swathe of great content, i have been able to accumulate, so far.

 ### Archives